Sylius/Sylius/docs/cookbook/images-on-entity.rst

 How to add images to an entity?
 ===============================

-Extending entities with an ``images`` field is quite a popular usecase.
+Extending entities with an ``images`` field is quite a popular use case.
 In this cookbook we will present how to **add image to the Shipping Method entity**.

 Instructions: